tancheff/interactive-content/EN/01-Expressions-and-Statements/07-Summary.md

 ## In the next lesson we will learn:

-- How to use Comparison Operators
+- How to use the Comparison Operators

 - What are the **if** and **if-else** Conditional Statements

 - Blocks and Variable Scope

-- What is Code Debugging and how we use it
+- What is Code Debugging and to we use it

 [/slide]